deepcomm/deepcomm.github.io/_posts/2020-02-01-learning-viterbi.md

 <!-- It took more than one decade for Viterbi decoder to be discovered since convolutional codes were introduced.
 The answer is, surprisingly, yes!
 -->

-What is not clear,m and challenging, is whether we can *learn* this decoder in a data-driven manner.
-We explain in this note how to learn a neural network based decoder for convolutional codes.
+What is not clear, and challenging, is whether we can *learn* this decoder in a data-driven manner.
+We explain in this note how to train a neural network based decoder for convolutional codes.
 We will see that its reliability matches that of Viterbi algorithm, across various SNRs and code lengths.
 Full code can be accessed [here](https://github.com/deepcomm/RNNViterbi).